mojtaba-khallash/JHazm/README.md

 + Dependency parser
 + Corpus readers for [Hamshahri](http://ece.ut.ac.ir/dbrg/hamshahri/) and [Bijankhan](http://ece.ut.ac.ir/dbrg/bijankhan/)

-* You can download [pre-trained tagger and parser models](http://dl.dropboxusercontent.com/u/90405495/resources.zip) for persian and put these models in the `resources` folder of your project.
+* You can download [pre-trained tagger and parser models](http://dl.dropboxusercontent.com/u/90405495/resources.zip) for persian and put these models in the `core/src/main/resources` folder of your project.